ROCm/rocm-blogs/blogs/artificial-intelligence/pytorch-lightning/README.md

 PyTorch Lightning is a higher-level wrapper built on top of PyTorch.
 Its purpose is to simplify and abstract the process of training PyTorch models.
-It provides a structured and organized approach to machine learning tasks by abstracting away the repetitive boilerplate code, allowing you to focus more on model development and experimentation.
+It provides a structured and organized approach to machine learning (ML) tasks by abstracting away the repetitive boilerplate code, allowing you to focus more on model development and experimentation.
 PyTorch Lightning works out-of-the-box with AMD GPUs and ROCm.

 For more information on PyTorch Lightning, refer to [this article](https://lightning.ai/docs/pytorch/stable/tutorials.html).